 Please release all records, including but not limited to, progress notes, operative notes, laboratory test results, diagnostic tests, and x-rays.

 I HEREBY AUTHORIZE THE RELEASE OF MY MEDICAL RECORDS AS PROVIDED ABOVE.

-As you can see, you need a qualified medical malpractice lawyer to help you amass all the necessary documentation for a successful case.
-Still need to find representation?
-A good first step in finding the right attorney is to get a free claim evaluation from a medical malpractice lawyer.
+A qualified medical malpractice lawyer will help you amass all the necessary documentation for a successful case.
+Finding the right attorney can mean the difference between receiving compensation and walking away empty-handed.
+A good first step is to get a free claim evaluation from a medical malpractice lawyer.